bjwill63/docs/docs/csharp/language-reference/keywords/try-catch.md

  Uncomment the `throw new Exception` line in the example to demonstrate exception handling.
 The task's `IsFaulted` property is set to `True`, the task's `Exception.InnerException` property is set to the exception, and the exception is caught in the `catch` block.

- Uncomment the `throw new OperationCancelledException` line to demonstrate what happens when you cancelan asynchronous process.
+ Uncomment the `throw new OperationCancelledException` line to demonstrate what happens when you cancel an asynchronous process.
 The task's `IsCanceled` property is set to `true`, and the exception is caught in the `catch` block.
 Under some conditions that don't apply to this example, the task's `IsFaulted` property is set to `true` and `IsCanceled` is set to `false`.

  [!code-cs[csAsyncExceptions#2](../../../csharp/language-reference/keywords/codesnippet/CSharp/try-catch_3.cs)]